spagnoloG/FRI-ZAPISKI/ORS/ors.md

 The write enable (WE) signal is used to choose a read or a write operation.
 During a read operation, the output enable (OE) signal is used to prevent data from appearing at the output until needed.

+>DRAMs are asynchronous systems, responding to input signals whenever they occur.
+The DRAM will work properly, as long as the input signals are applied in the proper sequence, with signal durations and delays between signals that meet the specified limits.
+Typical operations in DRAMs are: read, write, and refresh.
+All these operations are initiated and controlled by the prescribed sequence of input signals.
+The read and write accesses last for a row cycle time (tRC ): tRC = tRAS + tRP .
+DRAMs must be refreshed in order to prevent the loss of data.
+DRAMs are refreshed one row at a time.
+DRAMs use an internal oscillator to determine the refresh frequency and initiate a refresh and a counter to keep track of row to be refreshed.
+Such an auto-initiated refresh is referred to as self refresh.
+Self-refresh uses the so-called CAS-before-RAS sequence.

+> Due to temporal and spatial locality, we often access two or more consecu- tive columns from the same row.
+All methods used to improve the performance of a DRAM chip and to de- crease the access time rely on the ability to access all of the data stored in a row without having to initiate a completely new memory cycle.
+Fast Page Mode DRAM eliminates the need for a row address if data is located in the row previously accessed.
+In EDO DRAMs, data is still present on the output pins, while CAS is chang- ing, and a new column address is latched.
+This allows a certain amount of overlap in operation (pipelining), resulting in faster access time.